simbrain/simbraindocs/src/docs/workspace/update.md

 Run indicator: While a simulation is running a small animated icon is displayed to draw attention to the fact that the simulation is running.

 Simulation delay: Can be used to slow the simulation down from its max speed for easier observation of some processes.
-See **preferences dialog**.
+See preferences dialog

 ## Update Sequence Dialog